airyhq/airy/docs/docs/apps/ui/introduction.md

 import UsersSVG from "@site/static/icons/users.svg";
 import ComponentsSVG from "@site/static/icons/information-architecture.svg";

 Not every message can be handled by code, this is why Airy comes with different UIs ready for you and your teams to use.

 While the [Chat Plugin](sources/chat-plugin.md) is the open-source chat UI for your website and app visitors, Airy UI has different all the UI interfaces you need internally for a messaging platform.

-Airy UI comes with an open-source, customizable [inbox](inbox), filled with the conversations of all your [sources](sources/introduction.md), Additional features like [Filters, Search](inbox) and [Tags](tags) help you and your [teams](teams-routing) organize conversations better.
+Airy UI comes with an open-source, customizable [inbox](inbox), filled with the conversations of all your [sources](sources/introduction.md), Additional features like [Filters, Search](inbox) and [Tags](tags) help you.

 <ButtonBoxList>
     <ButtonBox